Knowing how to clean walls and ceilings will reduce the amount of dust floating around in your home and make any room look better.

 - Dip the sponge in the soapy water and gently wring it until it’s not dripping wet.
 Wash 3-foot by 3-foot sections of the wall, starting at the top and working down.
 Wash in light, circular motions and focus your efforts on areas that are frequently touched (corners, around light switches and doors, etc.)

 - Dip a clean white cloth in the bucket containing plain water and wipe the area you just washed.
-Dry the area with a towel before moving lower to the next 3×3′ section.
+Dry the spot with a towel before moving lower to the next 3×3′ section.

 - Proceed clockwise around the room until you’ve washed every wall.